-The what-the-hell effect describes the cycle you feel when you indulge, regret what you’ve done, and then go back for more.
+Welcome to one of the biggest threats to your willpower – the “what-the-hell effect.”
+The what-the-hell effect describes the cycle of emotions and reactions you experience when you indulge, regret what you’ve done, and then go back for more.
 Your brain rationalizes your behavior by saying, “You already blew your goal of only having two cookies…what the hell, you might as well eat the entire bag/box/pan.”
 The phrase was first coined by dieting researchers, but the what-the-hell effect can apply to any setback or willpower challenge.

 According to Dr. Kelly McGonigal, who writes about this effect in her book The Willpower Instinct, “giving in makes you feel bad about yourself, which motivates you to do something to feel better.
 And what’s the cheapest, fastest strategy for feeling better?
 Often the very thing you feel bad about…It’s not the first giving-in that guarantees the bigger relapse.
 It’s the feelings of shame, guilt, loss of control and loss of hope that follow the first relapse.”